-Curtis Luper joined the TCU football staff in January 2013 after serving four years as running backs coach and recruiting coordinator at Auburn.
+Curtis Luper joined the TCU football staff in January 2013 after four years as running backs coach and recruiting coordinator at Auburn.
 He was on staff for the Tigers' 2010 national championship.

 During his time at Auburn, Luper consistently produced some of the nation's highly-ranked recruiting classes.
 He also helped the Tigers register back-to-back seasons of record-breaking offensive production and a pair of 1,000-yard rushers.